AaronAugustine/RepData_PeerAssessment2/repdata_report.md

 ```

 Here I read in the translation table and merge it against the variable subsetted rawdata.
+This translation file can be found at https://github.com/AaronAugustine/RepData_PeerAssessment2.

 ```r
 #Read in EVTYPE translation file